 - 4 12 oz bottles your favorite root beer

-- 1 cup whipped heavy cream unsweetened (my preference)
+- 1 cup whipped heavy cream, unsweetened (my preference)

 - 4 maraschino cherries

-Pour 2 Tablespoons of melted vanilla ice cream in the bottom of your glasses.
+- Pour 2 Tablespoons of melted vanilla ice cream in the bottom of your glasses.

-Top off with about 1/4 of the bottle of root beer.
+- Top off with about 1/4 of the bottle of root beer.

-Add one scoop of ice cream to each glass and then slowly fill with root beer until the foam reaches the top rim of the glass.
+- Add one scoop of ice cream to each glass and then slowly fill with root beer until the foam reaches the top rim of the glass.

-Plop in another scoop of ice cream.
+- Plop in another scoop of ice cream.
 Spoon or pipe on a generous swirl of whipped cream, and then perch a drained maraschino cherry on top.

-Enjoy, and keep your bottle of root beer right next to you, because as you sip, you'll want to keep adding root beer.
+- Enjoy, and keep your bottle of root beer right next to you, because as you sip, you'll want to keep adding root beer.
 It's like a bottomless float!

-Not much different than a regular root beer float, to be honest, but no waiting for the ice cream to melt.
+Not much different than a regular one, to be honest, but no waiting for the ice cream to melt.